tiramiseb/quickonf/docs/_recipes/curabydagoma.md

 This software is especially tricky to get and update.
 If you want to update it manually, there are multiple steps:

-- first, check the version on the Dagoma website
+- first, check the version in the software
 - then, go to the download page and click on multiple links (implying multiple requests to an API)
 - then, download the returned link, you receive a .zip file
 - then, unzip the .zip file, it contains a README and a .deb file (for Debian/Ubuntu)